 An application may be split into multiple containers – as is the case with a microservice architecture – in which case the containers need to be deployed to the same machine or a networked cluster of machines.
 Container orchestration tools, such as Kubernetes, have been developed to make it easier to work with large numbers of containers by automating tasks like deployments, management and scaling.

-Using containers in a CI/CD pipeline makes the process of deploying the latest build to different stages of the pipeline much simpler.
+Using containers in a CI/CD workflow makes the process of deploying the latest build to different stages of the pipeline much simpler.
 The build artifact is a container image, which can be deployed consistently to each test environment before being released to production.